rust-lang/lang-team/src/design_notes/general_coroutines.md

 - Thus, [MCP-49][3] proposes using the `Fn*` traits instead, including a new `FnPin` for immovable coroutines.
   - Hierarchy: `Fn` is `FnMut + Unpin` is `FnPin` is `FnOnce`.
+    - May not be *required* at the trait level (someone may someday find a use to implementing `FnMut + !FnPin`) but all closures implement the traits in this order.

 ## Coroutine syntax